funcool/catacumba/examples/single-file/README.md

 # signle-file: single file web application example #

-This is a example application that uses http://boot-clj.com/ ability to create single file clojure scripts for create a single file sample web application with catacumba.
+This is an example application that uses http://boot-clj.com/ ability to create single file clojure scripts for create a single file sample web application with catacumba.